BioJulia/ProteinSecondaryStructures.jl/README.md

 ## Installation

-Obtain `stride` from the corresponding repository, compile it and add it to your path:
+Obtain `stride` and/or `dssp` programs from the corresponding repositories, compile it and add it to your path:

+For `stride`:

 ```bash
 git clone https://github.com/MDAnalysis/stride